hamburgcodingschool/design-fundamentals/README.md

 You could compare this with an optional stroll through nature or the woods.
 As compared to everything on one screen would feel like a marketplace where all the impression rain on you at the same time, trying to get your attention at the same time.
 Everybody screams for you louder than the others to get your attention and sell you their product or benefit.
 This is confusing and a lot to process and does not allow for focus and clarity and comprehension and sequential learning, but results in information overload.

+## How to prfoessionally work with designers as a developer

+...

 ## Tricks

 Eye-squeeze-test to determine your visual hierarchy, the reading order if you will.
 It allows you to see which elements take what amount of attention in your design and how they (mis-)guide the user by this, apart from their content (just visual appearance).
 This also works by overlayin a transparent blurred shape over a design.
 (Easily possible in design software like e.g. in Figma or Sketch.)